larntz/lemmy-directory/content/community/lemmy.world/marriage.md

 ---
 title: "Marriage"
 name: "marriage"
 description: "Discuss anything and everything related to marriage.
-Feel free to ask for advice, bitch about your in-laws, share your experience, or chit-chat about marriage and serious long term relationships!Rules:1.
+Feel free to ask for advice, vent, brag about your engagement, bitch about your in-laws, share your experience, or chit-chat about marriage and serious long term relationships!Rules:1.
 Be respectful to each other2.
 Bigotry is not allowed here3.
 Don't post identifying personal information4.
 No spamming5.
 Don't post porn"
 type: community
-date: "2023-06-16 22:57:13"
+date: "2023-06-19 11:36:37"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/marriage"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 5
+subscribers: 9
 posts: 1
 comments: 1
 weight: 1